kukobistr323/hostel/README.md

 Start
 ---
-To start a project you need:
+To start the project you need:
-1. build a project;
+1. build project;
 2. run main in Main.java;